Here are the 3 best SKS rifle scopes including:

 Get a rock-solid mount and you're good to go.

-Top Rifle Scopes For SKS Rifle
+Best Scope For SKS Rifle

 We recommend using the low mount on the SKS so your eye naturally aligns with the optic when you cheek the rifle stock.